 Customers can request a copy of their background check reports according to the FCRA, there are complaints on the Consumer Financial Protection Bureau, reporting that they do not complete their requests.
 For example, one individual sent a request to First Advantage Corporation after not obtaining a copy of their report after being promised one.
 Despite assurances from customer service that the report would be emailed within a few days, the individual only received a request for address verification.
 After completing this verification, they are left without the password giving them access to the document.
 Repeated follow-up emails yielded no response, leaving the individual unable to access their report.
 Failure to provide reports in an accessible format deprives individuals of their right to review consumer reports under the FCRA.
 Furthermore, this underscores the broader issue of First Advantage’s report delivery failures.

-NC State Laws and Regulations on Background Checks
+North Carolina State Laws and Regulations on Background Checks

 In North Carolina, state law mandates that certain employers must conduct background checks on applicants.
 For state agencies, employers may complete background checks only after the applicant’s first interview.
 This gives the individual a chance to explain any potential situations surrounding convictions.
 Additionally, the “Ban the Box” law is in affect to provide more fair employment opportunities for individuals with prior convictions.
 This law only applies to state agencies, and it prohibits employers from asking about an applicant’s criminal history on initial job applications.